newton-c/newton-c.github.io/CV.md

 - Neocolonialism and Transnational Terrorism: Territorial Causes.
 Presented during the Peace Science Society, Austin, TX 2018.

 ### Working Papers
+- Media & Murder: The Effect of News Coverage on Postconflict Criminal Violence in Colombia
+- Rebels, Resources, & Homicide
+- Prediction & Theories of Violence
+- To Kill or Not to Kill: Strategic civilian victimization by rebel groups.
+With Chhandosi Roy
+- Do Drones Create Blowback?
+With Colin Tucker
+- Can UN Peacekeeping Improve Health Outcomes Long After the Shooting Stops?
+With Michelle Benson, Colin Tucker, and Chhandosi Roy

 ### Programing Languages
 - R